rabbitmq/rabbitmq-website/versioned_docs/version-3.13/configure.md

 Since configuration affects many areas of the system, including plugins, individual [documentation guides](./index.md) dive deeper into what can be configured.
 [Runtime Tuning](./runtime) is a companion to this guide that focuses on the configurable parameters in the runtime.
-[Production Checklist](./production-checklist) is a related guide that outlines what settings will likely need tuning in most production environments.
+[Deployment Guidelines](./production-checklist) is a related guide that outlines what settings will likely need tuning in most production environments.